gordon-cs/gordon-360-ui/README.md

 The app will open in a browser at <http://localhost:3000>.

+## Documentation

+The contents of `GUIDES.md` and the generated JSDoc for files in `./src/services` are hosted at <https://gordon-cs.github.io/gordon-360-ui/>.

 ### Editor Recommendations

 [Visual Studio Code](https://code.visualstudio.com/) is the recommended editor for this project.
 This editor is a lightweight IDE that has excellent support for JavaScript and other web languages.
 It also has a built-in terminal, Git integration, a debugger, and a rich extension ecosystem.